 Travel rewards cards can come with some hefty annual fees.
 But both the Citi Premier® Card and the Chase Sapphire Preferred® Card break that mold by offering healthy rewards and helpful benefits without charging an overwhelming annual fee.
 Still, you may find that one of them better fits your travel credit card needs than the other.

-But, as you do your research, you may find that one of them will meet your needs a bit better than the other.
-While these two rewards cards share some similarities, the Citi Premier can help you rack up points fast on everyday purchases.
-However, the Chase Sapphire Preferred offers a more impressive suite of cardholder benefits, especially when it comes to travel coverage and purchase protection.
+While these two rewards cards share some similarities, the Citi Premier card is better at helping you rack up points on more everyday purchases.
+In comparison, the Chase Sapphire Preferred offers a more impressive suite of cardholder benefits, especially when it comes to travel insurance and purchase protection.

-We’ve compared both options head-to-head.
-Read on to see which rewards credit card aligns best with your spending pattern and financial goals.
+Read on to see which top rewards credit card aligns better with your spending patterns and financial goals.

 |Cards||Citi Premier||Chase Sapphire Preferred|

 |Welcome bonus||60,000 points when you spend $4,000 within 3 months of account opening||60,000 points when you spend $4,000 within 3 months of account opening|

 Both cards offer generous welcome bonuses, but values vary depending on how you redeem them.
 With the Citi Premier, you can earn 60,000 Citi ThankYou points after spending $4,000 within three months of account opening.
 Plus, earn a total of 10 ThankYou Points per $1 spent on hotels, car rentals and attractions (excluding air travel) booked on the Citi Travel portal through June 30, 2024.
 Similarly, Chase’s offer with Sapphire Preferred is 60,000 Chase Ultimate Rewards points after spending $4,000 within three months of account opening.